-Each time the default behavior is modified, Sentry releases it as a new version so it does not affect how existing issues are grouped.
+Each time the default behavior is modified, Sentry releases it as a new version to not affect how existing issues are grouped.
 When you create a Sentry project, the latest and greatest version of the grouping algorithm is automatically selected.
 This means that the grouping behavior is consistent within a project.
-If you want to upgrade an existing project to a new grouping algorithm version, you can do so in the project settings.
-When upgrading you will very likely see new groups being created.
+If you want to upgrade an existing project to a new grouping algorithm version, you can do so in Settings > Projects > [project] > General Settings > Grouping Settings.
+When upgrading, you will very likely see new groups being created.

 All versions consider the

-The first and most important part is that Sentry only groups by stack trace frames reported to be from your application.
+The first and most crucial part is Sentry only groups by stack trace frames that the SDK reports and associates with your application.
 Not all SDKs report this, but if that information is provided, it’s used for grouping.
 This means that if two stack traces differ only in parts of the stack that are not related to the application, they'll still be grouped together.

 Depending on the information available, the following data can be used for each stack trace frame: